protonemedia/laravel-splade-core/README.md

 #### Blade Variables

 Public properties of the Blade Component are automatically passed as Vue props.
 You may even update them on the frontend, and when you call a Blade Component method, the value will be updated on the backend.
+The only thing you have to do is add the `Vue` attribute to the property:

 ```php
 <?php